ronisaha/easy-bangla-date/README.md

 * Works same as php native DateTime Class
 * Support almost all format option like DateTime class
 * Can customize the start of day hour by setting morning option(for BnDateTime)
+* Can be used to convert English-Bangla-English date format

 Synopsis